 Main Attractions

-Vail Ski Resort – With over 5000 acres to ski on, there’s always a new run or powder stash to find.
+Vail Ski Resort – With over 5,000 acres to ski on, there’s always a new run or powder stash to find.
 It’s the largest ski resort in the state.
 Biking and hiking are popular on the mountain in the summer, as well as the thrilling Forest Flyer Mountain Coaster.

 Recreation

 - Traverse across Vail’s epic back bowls on the Two Elk Trail.
-With two trailheads to start from, an East and West, this is one the best mountain biking trails in Eagle County.
+With two trailheads to start from, an East and West, this is one of the best mountain biking trails in Eagle County.
 It’s also a great hiking trail, though a bit long at 11.8 miles.

-Read about the camping near Vail, Avon, and Eagle.
+- Read about the camping near Vail, Avon, and Eagle.

 - Eagle River flows through Minturn, south of town.
+There you’ll find bass, crappie, Northern pike, and walleye depending on the season.

-- Stroll through the two lovely interconnected villages in Vail.
-Or ride the summer chair lift up and hike along the peaks of the ski resort.
+- In the summer, ride the chair lift up, and hike along the peaks of the ski resort, such as Berrypicker Trail.

 Accommodations

-Read about the Top 19 Cool Hotels in Vail.
+Read about the best bars in Vail.

-Specials Events
+Special Events

 Apr – Taste of Vail – Premiere upscale food and wine with all the flair of Vail, held in early April.

-Jun – GoPro Mountain Games – High-intensity celebration of sports, arts and music.
+Jun – GoPro Mountain Games – High-intensity celebration of sports, arts, and music.

 Jun-Aug – Bravo!
 Vail Music Festival – The best orchestras perform at various locations in the Vail Valley throughout the summer from late June to early August.